ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 sudo chmod 744 InstallVPN.sh
 sudo ./InstallVPN.sh
 ```
 This will start the installation script which is divided into several sections.
 Follow the prompts and enter the appropriate information when asked.
-The script will take ~30-40 minutes to finish depednin on your internet connection, most of which doesn't require your attention.
+The script will take ~30-40 minutes to finish depending on your internet connection, most of which doesn't require your attention.

 Once the script finishes, it will prompt you to reboot, once you do so you can check if the VPN is working by running this command:
 ```bash